SqrtNegInf/ClogP-details-compare/README.md

 The detailed tables for calculated logP are information-dense, and it can be difficult to compare results even for members of a congener series.
-Placing two tables side-by-side can make similaritie and differences easier to understand.
+Placing two tables side-by-side can make similarities and differences easier to understand.

 ## Primary features